whoiscc/riog-project/README.markdown

 [flutter]: https://flutter.dev/

+It is recommended to view and develop this project with WebStorm, and helpful project files are committed as well.
+To run the project, select *Debug 'index.html'* from menu.
+Currently, generated JavaScript files are committed, however, it will be better if a CoffeeScript compiler could be used by file watcher.

+The project is developed with Chrome version 90.0.4430.212.
+It is also verified with Firefox version 78.10.1esr and Mi Browser (com.android.browser) version 14.4.18.

 <!-- todo: explain runtime not production-ready, so not good for fork & add custom
 game prototype, and expect it to work. welcome pr -->